 Traffic engineers have been arguing for decades (see Herms Study) that midblock crossings give pedestrians a “false sense of security,” which has led to removing crosswalks and a resistance to putting them in.
 This is where I see a notable difference in the way institutions respond to driver versus pedestrian rights[-of-way].

-Let’s compare 4-way stops for cars.
-When driving, do you have a false sense of security when you come to a 4-way stop?
-Do you wait to make sure the cross-traffic stops before you go?
+Let’s compare our “sense of security” at 4-way stops when driving.
+At a stop sign, do you wait to make sure the cross-traffic stops before you go?
 Probably not.
-How about when you come to a green light?
-Your sense of security is high.
+When you approach a signal and it’s green, do you check if the cross-traffic is stopping?
+No, because your sense of security is high.
 Compliance is quite good for stop signs and signals; people rarely run them.
-The traffic institutions have developed a sign that is big, red, and instructive.
-It says on it what the driver is to do.
+The traffic institutions have developed a STOP sign that is big, red, and instructive.
+It states in big letters what the driver is to do – STOP.
 The design of this sign, its color, shape, instruction, and standardization has evolved to cause a high level of compliance.
-In cases where compliance is still poor, and particularly where crash rates are high, engineering guidance recommends larger signs, more signs, Stop Ahead warning signs, blinking red lights, and so forth until compliance is high.
-The institutional response to poor compliance is to solve the compliance problem, not to blame the victim.

-Let’s imagine we take stop signs out and just leave the painted stop bar to inform the driver to stop.
+For comparison, let’s imagine at a 2-way or 4-way stop, a painted stop bar on the road is all there is to inform the driver to stop.
 You can imagine that compliance would drop and cause many more crashes.
-Not surprisingly, a well-known study (FHWA HRT-04-100) concluded that midblock crosswalks had more compliance and were safer when more than just paint was used.
+Not surprisingly, a well-known study (FHWA HRT-04-100) concluded that midblock crosswalks had more compliance and were safer when more than just paint was used to improve driver awareness.

-According to the MUTCD (Manual on Uniform Traffic Control Devices), stop signs are a “regulatory” sign.
-Yield signs and speed limit signs are also regulatory signs; they tell us what we have to do or we can get a ticket.
+Secondly, according to the MUTCD (Manual on Uniform Traffic Control Devices), stop signs are a “regulatory” sign.
+Yield signs and speed limit signs are also regulatory signs in that we can be issued a ticket when disobeyed.
 Yellow signs are “warning” signs.
 We rarely notice them.
-Police are not going to give us a ticket for violating the yellow speed signs on the off-ramp, for example.
-Now, imagine that instead of a stop sign, there is only a yellow sign with a silhouette of a car at that 4-way stop.
-How would compliance be?
+Police do not issue ticket for violating a warning sign such as yellow speed warning signs on off-ramps, for example.
+Now, imagine how stop compliance would be if there was only a yellow sign with a silhouette of a car to inform you to stop?

-I also want you to imagine driving up to a 4-way stop and 80% of cars on the cross street blast through when it is your turn.
+I also want you to consider the learned expectations as a driver or pedestrian.
+Imagine driving up to a 4-way stop and 80% of cars on the cross street blast through when it is your turn.
 Most drivers would get mad and honk.
-We don’t like our right-of-way taken and our lives put at risk.
-For some reason, pedestrians appear far more accepting.
+We don’t like our right-of-way taken.
+But for some reason, pedestrians appear far more accepting.
 Generally, I see pedestrians waiting patiently while drivers ignore their right-of-way at these midblock crosswalks.
 We miss this teaching opportunity.
 However, often pedestrians either feel politically disadvantaged, or they are drivers and tend to accept the privileged priority of the car, and of course, no one wants to become a statistic.

 In the last decade, a few crosswalk signs are showing up that actually educate drivers on the law: “State Law – Yield to [pedestrians] within crosswalk” (MUTCD R1-6).
 These are helping.
 These long, thin signs are especially effective where cars are moving slowly and drivers can read them.
 They even go beyond just providing instruction, but warn that it’s the law.
 However, they are confusingly white (regulatory) and yellow (warning).
 A regulatory (white), pedestrian-crosswalk sign also is now in the books (MUTCD R1-5), but it is similar in shape and size to a speed limit sign and is hard to read and easy to ignore.